 There was a time when person made a mistake, that it was private.
 It never really left the privacy of a persons home or in the worst case the church lobby.
 But things have changed.
 Never before in history does the common man have instant access to spread rumor and gossip about another person.
 I don’t know about you, but it seems to me that there is a lot of self-serving criticism these days.
 I am really concerned when I read the posts on FACEBOOK, MySpace and other social networks such as Twitter.
 It has given people immediate access to share gossip and criticism of others who have made mistakes.

-According to FACEBOOK, the average member has 138 friends.
+According to FACEBOOK, the average member has 338 friends.
 I feel that number is way too low, but using that statistic, if your take in account that maybe 80% of them you don’t ever care if you talk to them or not.
-That still leaves 27 people you communicate with regularly.
+That still leaves somewhere around 67 people you communicate with fairly regularly.
 Take in account the principle of the Six Degrees of Separation (also referred to as the “Human Web”) which refers to the idea that, if a person is one step away from each person they know and two steps away from each person who is known by one of the people they know, then everyone is at most six steps away from any other person on Earth.
 Daunting when you think about how much damage can be done by a simple word of gossip or words that tear down another person that you post on your computer.

 Almost instantly, I can post something on Facebook and know that within seconds I have potentially shared it with thousands.
 As if the church lobby wasn’t bad enough for these things to happen, we now have brought it into our home and we can freely share in the privacy of our living room.
 Like a viral pandemic, it spreads through conversations and the Internet.
 There’s no desire to help the person who has made the mistake or help them find the answers in life they need.
 It’s nothing more than, No mistakes allowed.
 Because if you do, I will post it on my computer for all the world to see.
 We need to stop kicking people when they are down.
 We need to help those who have fallen, those who have made a mess of their life.
 As believer’s we need to offer the same forgiveness that God imparts on us.
 Be part of the solution to the mistake.